- GLRC 208

 - Associate Director, Great Lakes Research Center

-- Associate Professor, Civil, Environmental, and Geospatial Engineering
+- Professor, Civil, Environmental, and Geospatial Engineering

 - Director, Numerical Geophysical Fluid Dynamics Laboratory, Great Lakes Research Center

 - PhD, University of Massachusetts Intercampus Marine Science Graduate Program

 - BS, Mathematics and Applied Mathematics, East China Normal University

 Dr. Xue's research is centered around the development and application of numerical

 models to hydrodynamic, climate, and environmental problems in the Great Lakes and

 coastal oceans.
 His current research focuses on an integrated regional earth system